as-pect/as-pect/readme.md

 ## Expectations

-Calling the `expect<T>(value: T)` function outside of a test function, or a setup function will cause unexpected behavior.
-If this happens, the test suite will fail before it runs in the CLI.
+Calling the `expect<T>(value: T)` function outside of a test function or a setup function will cause unexpected behavior.
+If this happens, the test suite will fail before it runs in the CLI, and the `Error` will be reported to the console.

+Also, if an expectation fails and hits an `unreachable()` instruction, any unreleased references in the function call stack will be held indefinitely as a memory leak.
+Tests don't stop running if they fail the test callback.
+However, tests will stop if they fail inside the `beforeEach()`, `beforeAll()`, `afterEach()`, and `afterAll()` callbacks.

 ## Logging